 If you are unable to write a term test due to illness or domestic tragedy, contact the Rotman Commerce Academic services for their approval.
+(See Missed Tests and Assignments section below for details.)

 The term tests will test textbook material not covered in class as class time is limited.
 The ability to self-study material will be a critical skill during your university experience.